-Migrate to the recommended plugin
+Migrate to gatsby-source-prismic

 How to migrate from the 'gatsby-source-prismic-graphql' plugin to the officially supported 'gatsby-source-prismic' plugin.

 Both plugins work with Prismic, but the setup and usage are different.
-Lets quickly review the differences:
+Let's quickly review the differences:

 - Fetches data using Prismic's REST

-- Can be used along with Gatsby Cloud
+- Works with Gatsby Cloud

 gatsby-source-prismic-graphql

-- Fetches data using Prismic's GraphQL API
+- It fetches data using Prismic's GraphQL API

 - npm

-- yarn
+- Yarn

-npm install gatsby-source-prismic
+npm install gatsby-source-prismic gatsby-plugin-image @prismicio/react

-yarn add gatsby-source-prismic
+yarn add gatsby-source-prismic gatsby-plugin-image @prismicio/react

 const linkResolver = require('./example-route-to-linkResolver')